Create career paths and solve your retention problems.

 Align career path benchmarks with performance review benchmarks.
 If your performance reviews have been unstructured, now’s the perfect time to formalize them.
 Your career roadmaps will guide you.
 (They are maps, after all.)

-The best way to create and administer a Career Path Program is with a Human Resource Information System (HRIS).
+The best way to create and manage a Career Path Program is with a Human Resource Management System (HRMS).
 An all-inclusive software solution integrates career paths from recruiting through retirement.